rewyekha/azuredevopslabs/labs/azuredevops/sonarcloud/readme.md

     ![](images/031.png)

 1. Expand the **Administration** option.
-Note that there is an incredible amount of flexibility available here for customizing your SonarCloud analysis.
+Note that there is an incredible amount of flexibility available here for customizing your SonarQube Cloud analysis.

     ![](images/032.png)